Death is a subject many astrologers are wary of discussing.

 When we turn to our deterministic, fatalistic chart for answers, we might not always like what we see, and so we don’t think about it; we push this information away.
 Perhaps it’s well we should not look most of the time, since what death takes from us is just too distressing.

 However, some astrologers nowadays have become increasingly open to discussing this subject.
-When I am ready to glimpse into the oracular pool of water that the chart can be, I employ the Parts, or Lots.
+When I am ready to glimpse into the oracular pool that the chart can be, I employ the Parts, or Lots.
 I have found them to be much more helpful with issues of timing than Western astrology seems to allow.